The Devil is in the Details: The Important Distinctions Between HARPC and HACCP

 In 1989, the National Advisory Committee on Microbiological Criteria for Foods (NACMCF) published the first official HACCP document, standardizing the practice and presenting the seven principles of HACCP.

-At first glance, HARPC requirements may look quite similar to HACCP.
+At first glance, HARPC requirements – Hazard Analysis and Risk-Based Preventive Controls – coming from the Food Safety Modernization Act (FSMA) – may look quite similar to HACCP.
 According to the FDA Federal Regulations for implementing FSMA, the core of HARPC starts with a Food Safety Plan.
 Even though HACCP and HARPC appear to have similarities, let’s summarize the important differences.

 - HARPC shifts the regulatory emphasis from reactive to a protective and preventive mode.
 In the past under HACCP, regulators did not spring into action until outbreaks of foodborne illness occurred.